Training is athlete specific

 The man who has been based in Loughborough for the past seven years points over to an elongated treadmill in the middle of the lab where some of our finest have had their VO2 max periodically tested.
 "The way I've been able to assist Mo is multi-faceted", he tells me.
-"Its much more than just the periodic trips to altitude and the organisation of altitude exposure.
-The physiological testing utilises the kind of treadmills which you see here but critically involves blood testing so we can see if athletes have been working at the correct intensity and critically whether they are recovering adequately from the work which the coaches set them".
+"It is much more than just the periodic trips to altitude and the organisation of altitude exposure.
+The physiological testing utilises the kind of treadmills which you see here but critically involves blood testing, so we can see if athletes have been working at the correct intensity and critically whether they are recovering adequately from the work which the coaches set them".
 He is keen to emphasise that as well as being reactive, much of his support role includes "proactive competition planning and periodisation".